 Citizen scientist?
-Would you love to have a career in conservation science, but you aren’t quite sure how to begin?
+Do you want to have a career in conservation science, but you aren’t quite sure how to begin?

 Or perhaps you wish you had been a scientist, and feel you’ve missed your chance?
-Don’t despair… it’s never too late to become a citizen scientist.
+However, don’t despair… it’s never too late to become a citizen scientist.

 What is a Citizen Scientist?

 A ‘citizen scientist’ is a member of the general public who is participating in a scientific project.
 That definition is pretty broad, and it’s meant to be.

 However, the less defined, the more that scientists can achieve.
 When there are more people collecting data, the broader, and therefore more valuable, the results.

 10 Principles of a Project